jimmy-zx/kvmdemo/README.md

 Ideally, sensitive instruction should be a subset of priviledged instructions.

-## Modification of guest
+## Interception - Modification of guest code

 Intercept the execution of sensitive instructions, by replacing them with a call to the hypervisor. (hypercall)

+### Binary rewriting

-- Binary rewriting: before loading a binary into the memory, examine them so that every sensitive instruction is replaced by a hypercall.
+Before loading a binary into the memory, examine them so that every sensitive instruction is replaced by a hypercall.
 Maintains a cache for performance.
 (VMWare)

+### Guest modification

-- Customized kernel: rewrite the kernel such that priviledged instructions are replaced by a hypercall.
+Rewrite the kernel such that priviledged instructions are replaced by a hypercall.
 (Xen)

-## Paravirtualization
+## Hypercalls

 Now the CPU is virtualized.
 What about devices?